ericnewton/many-lives/README.md

 Thank you to Alex Newton for making my Haskell less embarassing.

+-- A month later --

+I implemented a few more suggestions, added a lot more typing.
+Towards the end, I started to understand the error messages.
+Now I just don't know what to think.
+This bit of code is very small and took a long time to wring out, but I do like the result.
+Mostly.
+Field accessors-as-functions seem so clunky.
+I liked being able to create type aliases and overall I think the result is readable.

+I once heard someone say, or maybe I just made it up, that "Object Oriented programming is higher-order functions for the [unsophisticated]."
+A different word might have have been used for unsophisticated.
+But, I'm one of them, I think.

 ### Javascript

 Javascript seems to go out of its way to be non-functional.
 The Life